usdot-jpo-ode/jpo-ode/docs/UserGuide.md

-ODE integrates with the [jpo-security-svcs](https://github.com/usdot-jpo-ode/jpo-security-svcs) (JSS) module for performing message signing, verification, encryption and decryption.
-ODE sends TIM messages to JSS module to be signed before broadcasting the message to RSUs and SDX.
+ODE integrates with the [jpo-security-svcs](https://github.com/usdot-jpo-ode/jpo-security-svcs) (SEC) module for performing message signing, verification, encryption and decryption.
+ODE sends TIM messages to SEC module to be signed before broadcasting the message to RSUs and SDX.
 No new configuration properties need to be set if the module and ODE run in Docker containers on the same server.
-However, if they are running o different host machines the property _ode.securitySvcsSignatureUri_ must be set to point to the JSS domain name or IP:Port number.
-The JSS module must, however, be configured with the DNS name or IP:Port of the Green Hills HSM security service URI.
+However, if they are running on different host machines the property _ode.securitySvcsSignatureUri_ must be set to point to the SEC domain name or IP:Port number.
+The SEC module must, however, be configured with the DNS name or IP:Port of the Green Hills HSM security service URI.
 This property can be defined using the environment variable _SEC\_CRYPTO\_SERVICE\_BASE\_URI_.
 It must be set to [http://ip:port](http://ip:port) of the Green Hills appliance.
-If you do not want to sign the data set _SEC\_CRYPTO\_SERVICE\_BASE\_URI=UNSECURED_
+By default, the ODE will not sign TIMs that are delivered to RSUs.
+This can be changed by setting the value of the DATA_SIGNING_ENABLED_RSU environment variable found in the provided sample.env file.
+Additionally, signing of SDX-delivery TIMs can be configured by setting the value of the environment variable DATA_SIGNING_ENABLED_SDW found in sample.env.

 <a name="appendix-a-ode-interface-specification"></a>